scalajs-io/bignum/README.md

 Bignum API for Scala.js
 ================================
-This is a Scala.js type-safe binding for [Bignum](https://www.npmjs.com/package/bignum)

-An arbitrary-precision integer arithmetic using OpenSSL.
+[bignum](https://www.npmjs.com/package/bignum) - An arbitrary-precision integer arithmetic using OpenSSL.

+#### Description

+This library is based on node-bigint by substack, but instead of using libgmp, it uses the builtin bignum functionality provided by OpenSSL.
+The advantage is that OpenSSL is already part of Node.js, so this library does not add any external dependency whatsoever.

 #### Build Requirements